 Here is a simple decision framework:

 One more thing: avoid buying a tool before testing it with your real content.
 Use the same prompt, same topic, and same constraints across two or three tools.
 Then compare how much editing each draft needs.
+I usually care less about the first draft's polish and more about what is missing after ten minutes of review.
 The tool that gives you the cleanest usable output is usually better than the tool with the flashiest demo.

 A practical AI content workflow

 The tool matters, but the workflow matters more.
-This is the process I would use for most SEO or marketing content:
+This is the process I would use for most SEO or marketing content, especially when the content needs to rank or represent a brand:

 View diagram source